-2.1.3 Rapid progress.
+Rapid progress.
 Given the improvement in model capabilities over the last two years, it is interesting to observe how well a state-of-the-art model (GPT-4 at the time of writing) performs on the same set of questions.
-In July 2023, a working group exploring LLMs in the context of computing education replicated this study using GPT-4 under identical conditions [29].
-GPT-4 scored 99.5% on Exam 1 and 94.4% on Exam 2, this time outscored overall by only three of the 71 students (represented by the red 'X' in Figure 1).
+In July 2023, a working group exploring LLMs in the context of computing education replicated this study using GPT-4 under identical conditions.29 GPT-4 scored 99.5% on Exam 1 and 94.4% on Exam 2, this time outscored overall by only three of the 71 students (GPT-4 is represented by the red 'X' in Figure 1).
 On the Rainfall problems, GPT-4 successfully solved every variant, in some cases producing the correct result but with a trivial formatting error.
-Another follow-up study looked at the performance of generative AI on CS2 exam questions and found that it performed quite well in that context [11].
-Newer models can also solve other types of programming exercises, like Parsons Problems, with decent accuracy that is likely to only increase over time [31].
+Another follow-up study looked at the performance of generative AI on CS2 exam questions and found that it performed quite well in that context.11 Newer models can also solve other types of programming exercises, like Parsons Problems, with decent accuracy that is likely to only improve over time.31